 Finally, click the “Go” button to save your changes.

-Change the username using PhpMyAdmin in WordPress database
+Change the username using PhpMyAdmin in the WordPress database

 You may have noticed that although WordPress allows you to change your username, it does not allow you to change your username.